AnilkumarBorra/aws-parser-flow-log/README.md

    python app.py
 ```

-4. The program will output the following:
+4. The program will output the following(check output folder):

     A count of matches for each tag.
     A count of matches for each port/protocol combination.